-Make Friends with the Local Dogs
+4. Make Friends with the Local Dogs

 La Graciosa is an island ruled by dogs, thankfully.
 As you walk around the main town, you will find cool little dogs chilling with their owners in a cafe or enjoying a walk along the beachfront.

 Luckily, there are not really any cars apart from the occasional jeep safari, so they are safe to wander the streets and play with their little pals.

-Explore the Island by Bike or Foot
+6. Explore the Island by Bike or on Foot

-There are few cars on the island and no ATVs, so exploring the island is best done by foot or by bike.
+There are few cars on the island and no ATVs, so exploring the island is best done on foot or by bike.
 The island is only 5 miles long and has 19 miles of coastline that is ripe for exploration.

 La Graciosa is full of long dusty trails that circumnavigate the island and take you through the arid plains to the feet of the volcanoes that created them.

-Visit the World’s Smallest Museum
+7. Visit the World’s Smallest Museum

 This island is supposedly home to the world’s smallest museum, Museo Chinijo.
 Made up of three rooms, the museum looks at the nature and history of La Graciosa and the Chinijo Archipelago.

 The museum doesn’t take long to visit given its size but it is very informative and is a must for those looking to learn more about the island’s history.

 The museum is free to enter and has a small gift shop where you can pick up small items and some aloe vera products that are made in Lanzarote.

-Lose Yourself in the Sandy Streets of Caleta del Sabo
+8. Lose Yourself in the Sandy Streets of Caleta del Sabo

-While there is not too much actually see or do the streets are cute and there are few nice little squares with cafes where people congregate and pups hang out with their owners.
+While there is not too much actually to see or do the streets are cute and there are a few nice little squares with cafes where people congregate and pups hang out with their owners.

 It is also possible to find little hidden food gems and enjoy a town that is basically void of any vehicles.

-Take a Jeep Safari on La Grandiosa
+9. Take a Jeep Safari on La Grandiosa

-On the other side of the barrier, you will see old 4×4 cars and their drivers sat by the cars.
+On the other side of the barrier, you will see old 4×4 cars and their drivers sitting by the cars.
 These are the only cars allowed on the island and they offer tours of La Graciosa.

-Basic safari tours last about 75 minutes (it doesn’t take long to drive around the island) and cost about 50 Euros.
+Basic safari tours last about 75 minutes (it doesn’t take long to drive around the island) and costs about 50€.
 The safari is a great way to see the island quickly and also provides a little thrill as you bounce along the paths.

-Eat Dinner at Restaurante Girasol
+10. Eat Dinner at Restaurante Girasol

 It’s a perfect spot for dinner serving up a range of fresh seafood with the catch of the day being presented to you on a plate before deciding.

 The food was affordable and tasty and was served by very accommodating staff who were happy to help and make sure everything was good, more than I can say for some of the places I ate on Lanzarote.

-On the small beach just off the center of the town is the cool little bar and restaurant El Everil.
+On the small beach just off the center of the town is the cool little bar and restaurant El Veril.
 Here you can enjoy a nice drink while sitting on the beach.